tswierda/SeminarsSept/README.md

    When you are finished, you split up for assignment 2.
 One of you opens 2a, the other two do 2b and 2c (if you are a group of two, the same person does 2b and 2c).
    Everyone follows the instructions in their script.
 Once you have pushed all your changes, continue.

-4. Create a pull request for me to this (original) repo with the student numbers of all collaborators in the title/comment.
+4. Create a pull request for me to this (original) repo **_with the student numbers of all collaborators in the title/comment_**.
 (Hint: you can use the "New pull request" button and then do a "compare across forks").

 If u need some help, this link might help: https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork